-Paper 1 covers aspects of the 21st Century:
+Paper 1 covers aspects of the 20th Century:

-- America, 1920-1973: Opportunity and inequality this covers the amazing political and social developments in America before it is becomes a world leading 'superpower' we know today.
+- America, 1920-1973 Opportunity and Inequality: this covers the amazing political and social developments in America before it became the world leading 'superpower' we know today.
 We start with the booming 1920s of Gangsters and Prohibition.
-Then we cover up until the Civil Rights and Women's movements including the likes of Malcom X and Martin Luther King Ir - The Cold War, 1945-1972 An area of the course that provides amazing insight into the world we live in today.
-International relations are so important for our global future, understanding the background to these relationships will enlighten the world.
+We then study the USA up until the Civil Rights and Women's movements including the likes of Malcolm X and Martin Luther King Jr. - The Cold War, 1945-1972: an area of the course that provides amazing insight into the world we live in today.
+International relations are so important for our global future and understanding the background to these relationships will enlighten the world.
 This section covers events like the building of the Berlin Wall to the Cuban Missile Crisis.